Kamihongō Station

-Kamihongō Station (上本郷駅, Kamihongō-eki) is a railway station located in the city of Matsudo, Chiba Prefecture, Japan, operated by the private railway operator Shin-Keisei Electric Railway.
+Kamihongō Station (上本郷駅, Kamihongō-eki) is a railway station located in the city of Matsudo, Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.

 Lines

-Kamihongō Station is served by the Shin-Keisei Line, and is located 1.7 kilometers from the terminus of the line at Matsudo Station.
+Kamihongō Station is served by the Keisei Matsudo Line, and is located 1.7 kilometers from the western terminus of the line at Matsudo Station.

 Station layout

 The station consists of a single island platform, with an elevated station house.

 Platforms

 History

-Kamihongō Station was opened on April 21, 1955.
+Kamihongō Station was opened on 21 April 1955 on the Shin-Keisei Railway.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 7181 passengers daily.